-Sites Southwest conducted a survey of Santa Fe area residents to identify current issues and needs involving parks, recreation, trails and open space in Santa Fe.The surveys were collected and distributed between May and July 2017, and responses were collected online through surveymonkey.com.
+Sites Southwest conducted a survey of Santa Fe area residents to identify current issues and needs involving parks, recreation, trails and open space in Santa Fe to supplement the information gathered through interviews, focus groups, committee presentations and public meetings.
+The surveys were collected and distributed between May and July 2017, and responses were collected online through surveymonkey.com.
 The consultant team distributed the survey link at public meetings and worked with parks and recreation staff to distribute information about the survey through flyers, email promotions, websites and social media.
 In addition, a Spanish version of the survey was also made available to area residents.
 In total, 471 English and 2 Spanish survey responses were collected.
 The survey asked a number of questions about resident's use and condition perceptions of park facilities, recreational opportunities and facilities, trail and open space condition, and the condition of specific facilities including the Genoveva Chavez Community Center (GCCC), Fort Marcy and Salvador Perez Community Centers, and the Municipal Recreation Complex (MRC).